May 04, 2026

 Does every job need a different resume?

 Not always.
-Similar jobs can reuse the same base version.
-But important roles usually deserve at least a quick tailoring pass.
+Similar jobs can often use the same base version.
+But important roles usually deserve at least a quick tailoring pass so your strongest matching evidence is easy to see.

 Will Minova make my resume sound generic?